Improved description of nuclear charge radii: Global trends beyond $N=28$ shell closure: Theoretical framework

-The last term in this expression just represents the $np$-correlation deriving from the simultaneously unpaired neutron and proton.
-This means the quantity of $\delta$ equals to zero for even-even, odd-even and even-odd nuclei.
+It is mentioned that the amplitude of the OES of charge radii in potassium isotopes is obviously lower than the case of calcium isotopes due to the last unpaired proton~\cite{ANGELI201369,LI2021101440}.
+For the theoretical studies, the developed RMF(BCS)* approach and Fayans EDF model can describe the OES of charge radii along even-$Z$ isotopic chains well~\cite{An:2020qgp,Reinhard2017}.
+However, along odd-$Z$ isotopic chains, the overestimated OES in charge radii is obtained by both of the RMF(BCS)* approach and Fayans EDF model~\cite{deGroote,an2021charge,Koszorus2020mgn}.
+The correlation between the simultaneously unpaired proton and neutron may melt this tension.
+The last term in this expression just represents the $np$ correlation deriving from the simultaneously unpaired neutron and proton.
+This means the quantity of $\delta$ equals to zero for even-even, odd-even, and even-odd nuclei.
 The values of $a_{0}=0.561$ and $\delta=0.355$ are calibrated by fitting the odd-even oscillation and the inverted parabolic-like shape of charge radii along potassium and calcium isotopes under effective force NL3.
 And then the extrapolated calculations are performed for $Z=21$-$29$ isotopic chains.
 The PK1 set gives a more reasonable baryonic saturation density and a reasonable description of spin-orbit splittings and single-particle energies~\cite{PhysRevC.69.034319}.
-In addition, NL3$^{*}$ parameter set improves the description of the ground state properties of many nuclei and simultaneously provides an excellent description of the collective excited states properties in finite nuclei~\cite{Lalazissis:2009zz}.
+In addition, NL3$^{*}$ parameter set improves the description of the ground-state properties of many nuclei and simultaneously provides an excellent description of the collective excited states properties in finite nuclei~\cite{Lalazissis:2009zz}.
 Thus these two effective forces are also employed to access the global evolution of charge radii along $Z=19$-$29$ isotopic chains.
 It should be particularly interesting for quantitatively understanding the reduced OES of charge radii along odd-$Z$ isotopic chains and the trend of changes of nuclear charge radii across the $N=28$ shell closure.